tamersp25/docs/docs/developer/adapters/README.md

 5. [Submit your build for approval](https://docs.veritone.com/#/adapters/quick-start/step-5) by a member of our team.

-6. [Deploy your approved ](https://docs.veritone.com/#/adapters/quick-start/step-6)adapter to production in the Veritone Platform.
+6. [Deploy your approved adapter](https://docs.veritone.com/#/adapters/quick-start/step-6) adapter to production in the Veritone Platform.

 Our [Quickstart](https://docs.veritone.com/#/adapters/quick-start/) is designed to take you through the development workflow as quickly as possible.
 By the end, you'll have created and deployed a custom adapter in the Veritone Platform.